maurosampietro/UltraMapper.CommandLine/README.md

         //Open method gets executed on parse
         AutoParser.Instance.Parse<Commands>( args );

-- Simple syntax:

-  Whitespaces characters delimits commmands and values.
-  --{commmandName} a double dash indentifies a command.
-  [value1 value2 value3] identifies a sequence of values.
-  "escape a whitespace" double quotes escape special characters as whitespace.

-Remarks:

-- AutoParser works with with properties and methods but not with fields.
-- Methods are only supported at first level (makes no sense otherwise)
-- Methods can be called directly only if void, non abstract, non generic.

-ICommandParser:
+## Provide your very own syntax!
     You can provide and use a new syntax along with UltraMapper.CommandLine by implementing ICommandParser.
     A few rules apply to it.
 Read more here.

-Help command:
+## --help command and IHelpProvider:
     If you manually define a help command in your commands class, it will be invoked when invoking --help

     If you do not define a help command, a help command is automatically generated for you.
     The default help provider used in this latter case will analyze your commands class and generate adequate usage documentation keeping into account both operations and parameters.

     You can also provide a new helper by implementing an IHelpProvider.
 A few rules apply to it.
 Read more here.

+## Remarks:

+- AutoParser works with with properties and methods but not with fields.
+- Methods are only supported at first level (makes no sense otherwise)
+- Methods can be called directly only if void, non abstract, non generic.

-How can you contribute?
+## How can you contribute?

 - Support standard command line dialects: